|Home English Facebook Donate|

 FAIR has a lot of resources and money (compared to MT) and they spend a great deal of time chasing us around, looking at various Mormon message boards trying to find posts that they think might have come from any of the many contributors to MT over the years and use any off-handed comment that any one of the MT contributors (even our IT people) may or may not have made in the past in a seemingly desperate attempt to discredit MT.
 They want to keep good church members, who want answers to their issues, from even looking at any other site than FAIR for the answers.
 What are they so afraid of to devote such time and effort against the good people supporting MT?

 This is an indication of how weak their defenses of the problematic church issues must be when they resort to personal Ad hominem attacks instead of merely confronting the issues.
 MT doesn't attempt to police the past and present contributors or our IT people using the various Internet message boards so they are all free to say whatever they want.
 HOWEVER, the only official statements sanctioned by MormonThink are on our website and not Internet Message Boards which we have no control over.
 But FAIR prefers to use comments which may or may not have even been made by former contributors as if that would somehow explain all the problems raised by the critics.
 MT takes the high road and doesn't use the numerous snarky comments made by FAIR contributors on various, Internet message boards.
-We only respond to what's on FAIR's official website.
+We only respond to what's on FAIR's official website, not the discussion boards.
 Unfortunately FAIR will resort to any tactic to attempt to persuade readers that MT is dishonest instead of just responding to the official statements on MT's website.

 First, a note of thanks to FAIR.
 It is kind of flattering to have your own private paparazzi following your team around hovering on your every word and every day searching for any tiny nugget of information from someone, that perhaps once contributed to the MT site, may have said one day on a message board that they can twist and quote snippets of trying to keep the focus off of church history.
-Ironically it's the same thing FAIR accuses the critics of doing by cherry-picking quotes from the General Authorities that are out-dated or only reflect the views of one man at one point in time and not officially adopted by the church.
+Ironically it's the same thing FAIR accuses the critics of doing by cherry-picking quotes from the General Authorities that are out-dated or only reflect the views of one man at one point in time and not officially adopted by the Church.
 Of course FAIR never quotes from any of the MT contributors when they make positive comments about the church on message boards.

 FAIR boosted MormonThink popularity